SmithSamuelM/Papers/whitepapers/ACDC_Spec.md

 ### Private ACDC

 Given a top-level UUID, `u`, field, whose value has sufficient cryptographic entropy, then the top-level SAID, `d`, field of an ACDC  may provide a secure cryptographic digest that blinds the contents of the ACDC [[47]].
 An adversary when given both the schema of the ACDC and the top-level SAID, `d`, field, is not able to discover the remaining contents of the ACDC in a computationally feasible manner such as through a rainbow table attack [[28]][[29]].
 Therefore the top-level, UUID, `u`, field may be used to securely blind the contents of the ACDC notwithstanding knowledge of the schema and top-level, SAID, `d`, field.
 Moreover, a cryptographic commitment to that that top-level SAID, `d`, field does not provide a fixed point of correlation to the other ACDC field values themselves unless and until there has been a disclosure of those field values.
 Thus an ACDC with a sufficiently high entropy top-level UUID, `u`, field may be considered a ***private*** (confidential) ACDC. enables a verifiable commitment to the top-level SAID of a private ACDC to be made prior to the disclosure of the details of the ACDC itself without leaking those contents.
+This is called *partial* disclosure.

-This provides the basis for the bulk-issued selective disclosure mechanism described later in the section on selective disclosure.
+Furthermore, the inclusion of a UUID, `u`, field in a block also enables the bulk-issued selective disclosure mechanism described later in the section on selective disclosure.
 For example, private ACDCs enable a set of multiple copies of essentially the same ACDC that differ only in their SAIDs to be used publicly in different contexts but without provable public correlation of their contents including their use of a shared registry.

 ### Metadata ACDC